-World Bank approves $450 million to help vulnerable people in Pakistan
+World Bank approves $450 million to help poor in Pakistan

-WASHINGTON, March 16 (APP): The World Bank on Wednesday approved a package worth $450 million to support the government efforts help the poorest and most vulnerable people in Pakistan through initiatives that include strengthening the social safety net to improve the quality of coverage to those who meet it most.
+WASHINGTON, March 16 (APP): The World Bank has approved a package worth $450 million to support the government efforts for helping the poorest and vulnerable people in Pakistan.

+It will be executed through initiatives that include strengthening the social safety net for improving the quality of coverage to those who meet it most.

-The Finance for Growth Development Policy (FGDP) is a policy credit of $300 million to support the Government of Pakistan’s efforts in promoting a more inclusive and transparent financial sector, the Bank said in a statement.
+The Finance for Growth Development Policy (FGDP) is a policy credit of $300 million to support the Government of Pakistan’s efforts in promoting a more inclusive and transparent financial sector, the Bank said in a statement on Wednesday.

-The program aims to raise financial access throughout Pakistan to 50 percent of adults, including 25 percent women by 2020.
 Similarly, in the next three years, it aims to boost private sector credit access to small and medium enterprises to 15 percent from 7 percent in 2015.

 An amount of $100 million under the National Social Protection Program will assist the government to strengthen the national social safety net systems for the poor to enhance their human capital and promote beneficiary families’ access to complementary social and productive services.